 - Evidence not being taken into account

 - The outcome being too severe, or not severe enough.

 - Unfair prejudices of members of the panel or the recipient of the complaint.

 The recipient of the appeal request will conduct an investigation into whether the grounds are legitimate.
-They may chose to assemble an appeals panel which cannot include any member of the complaints panel in order to conduct this investigation and to cast judgement on the matter.
+They may choose to assemble an appeals panel (which cannot include any member of the complaints panel) in order to conduct this investigation and to cast judgement on the matter.

-An appeals panel may take the following decisions:
+An appeals panel may take the following actions:

 - Uphold the original outcome of the complaint